 lolder Report post Posted June 20, 2014 It's been mentioned that one should be getting better mileage "if you live in the warmth".
 Is there a point where heat (a/c use) negatively affects mpg?I live in "balmy" southern NV. where temps are already close to 100, and in the summer regularly top 110.I expect that in early spring, late fall and winter, our temps would be considered living "in the warmth" as daytime highs range from the 70's to mid 80's.(The lease on our '11 MKS expires in a few months and we look forward to getting an MKZ hybrid.)I think 90-95 yields the max mpg but the length of the trip is important.
 Trying to cool down a heat soaked car even in the 80's on short trips is a killer.
 Quote Share this post Link to post Share on other sites

 jeff_h Report post Posted June 20, 2014 You. were. wrong.I admit it, back when I had the SE Hybrid I would just post pics from 'short' trips like the below - the car was barely able to hit that 47, and by several of those flukes the lifetime showed 50.9 over 35k miles when I sold it.
 I'm no 'expert' but was able to get good results with the 2013 SE Hybrid.
 When I saw posts from those struggling with MPG I'd see if the member's location was listed, and if in VA I sent PMs on either 3 or 4 occasions to those members asking if they would like to get together and drive both of our cars on the same around-town trips under the exact same conditions and check the differences (and then drive each others' car again on the same course for comparison) - not to claim that I could have gotten great results with their cars since there truly may have been something wrong with those VINs but rather to get that direct comparison.
 Sadly, of those 3 or 4 offers there were zero takers, and one of those was our old friend Fynack and I sure wanted to drive his car since he claimed very poor numbers.
 But oh well, all one can do is offer.
 Sorry about your frustrating experiences, I had great experiences with my hybrid and tried to help others with noting methods that tended to yield good results for me, as I believe to also be the case with others here whose cars have yielded good results but never made the claim to be 'experts'.
-5 ptjones, keybman, hybridbear and 2 others reacted to this Quote Share this post Link to post Share on other sites
+5 hybridbear, corncobs, ptjones and 2 others reacted to this Quote Share this post Link to post Share on other sites

 Griswald Report post Posted June 20, 2014 (edited) The "experts" on this forum repeatedly blame the driver or hilly conditions for not acheiving the posted EPA mileage figures on the FFH.
 They contend it is not the car because it is absolutely capable of getting Ford's stated 47 mpg.
 If that is true, why did Ford just recently lower the EPA figure to 42?
 It admitted it screwed up the test, and rather that go the Huyndai route and pay lawyers a lot of money, it is sending all of us a nice rebate check.
 They admitted that the car doesn't get 47 in the real world with normal driving.So . . . experts, maybe you were wrong, because Ford admitted it was the car.
 You. were. wrong.
 As you all celebrate your good fortune, thank the whiners who whined on the message board, who whined to Ford, and who whined to their dealer, because that caused Ford to redo the test, find their error, admit it to the EPA, and choose to send a rebate to everyone involved, even to those "experts' who thought there was nothing wrong with the car.
 On behalf of all the FFH whiners, we accept your apology.
 Except that Ford DID NOT ADMIT THE NUMBERS WERE WRONG...They only showed the EPA that the tests values did not match what the car can actually do, the TEST was flawed, not the testers.
 Ford did not make up the test, it is a rigidly structured and highly monitored test.
 Unfortunately, that test relys on formulas that were not in-line with real world testing.
 Ford discovered that error and reported it to the EPA, who took a long time to realize that Ford was correct and allowed the numbers to be changed.
 Remember, it was Fords real world testing that found this error (not the EPA's), and real world testing takes time and requires cars to actually be driven on the road, not a computer.
 Edited June 20, 2014 by Griswald 1 hybridbear reacted to this Quote Share this post Link to post Share on other sites

 keybman Report post Posted June 20, 2014 It's been mentioned that one should be getting better mileage "if you live in the warmth".
 Is there a point where heat (a/c use) negatively affects mpg?I live in "balmy" southern NV. where temps are already close to 100, and in the summer regularly top 110.I expect that in early spring, late fall and winter, our temps would be considered living "in the warmth" as daytime highs range from the 70's to mid 80's.(The lease on our '11 MKS expires in a few months and we look forward to getting an MKZ hybrid.)
 My current commute is 20 miles one direction – is city (Houston) driving, is mostly flat, usually stop and go, and no opportunities for speeds over 50 MPH.
 In the morning, temps currently are around 78-80 degrees.
 For the last month or so, my fuel economy for that trip has been 58-60 MPG consistently.
 78 degrees outside seems to be a “sweet spot” for my FFH.
 However, in the afternoon, temps currently are in the 90-93 degree range and my fuel economy drops to 45-47 MPG for the same commute home.
 So, a 10-15 MPG fluctuation for a 10-15 degree temperature difference.
 I cannot tell you how much is attributed to my A/C usage or to the heat’s effect on the battery, but I would imagine that it would be very hard to achieve 40+ MPG under 100-110 degree conditions.
 On the rare occasions where I have not garaged my car during the day, and it has been left in the sun to bake, the FFH has not performed well MPG-wise.
 High 30s is my recollection of that experience.
 I do emphasize that every individual’s experience is unique.
 As others have oft mentioned here, it will depend on the driver’s behaviors, hybrid driving knowledge, the terrain, the commute, the conditions (rainy is also bad), the trade-offs (A/C vs MPG) and even the car itself (there are good ones and bad ones!).
 My suggestion would be to test drive the MKZ hybrid before you decide, and give it “your real world” driving experience.
 While you indicated that you won’t make that decision for a few months, maybe now would be a good time to drive it in the 100-110 conditions during the day, and then try again when the temps are not nearly so hot.
 And use this forum to gain insight into maximizing your hybrid driving habits before your test drive.
 Hope this helps!
-4 Wingmn, Hybrider, jeff_h and 1 other reacted to this Quote Share this post Link to post Share on other sites
+4 Hybrider, jeff_h, hybridbear and 1 other reacted to this Quote Share this post Link to post Share on other sites

 acdii Report post Posted June 20, 2014 There are no experts here(well maybe Waldo), but there are a lot of individuals with plenty of Hybrid experience who can exceed the so called False EPA claims.
 Is the Fusion capable of achieving 47 MPG, Yes it is, are the 47/47/47 numbers on the Fusion correct?
 No. The car can achieve them if you know how to drive it!
 Can you get in this car and drive it like any other car and get 47 MPG.
 NO. It's plain and simple, I would say 95% of those who are not able to achieve good MPG figures have either terrain that is not good for Hybrids, they are hotdogging it, or just not driving in a fashion attuned to a Hybrid.
 There are about 5% of owners who have a legit problem with the car, and these are the Job1 2013 Models that still have Issues, but Ford tells them the car is Fine, mainly because the computer tells them so.
 I had one of them and it is plain as daylight that there was a problem with the car and not my driving since I am easily able to achieve, and surpass the 47 EPA rating in the car I replaced it with, my driving style hasn't changed, the car I replaced it with was also a Hybrid that got EPA or better.
 I have learned some new techniques I passed along that were discovered with the car, but overall I still drive it the same way.
 Doesn't make me an expert, but an educated owner who is just trying to pass that knowledge on to other owners.
 The forum has a community of owners who are more than willing to help others out, who want our help.
 It is offered, just have to take it!
-6 jeff_h, 13FFH, GrySql and 3 others reacted to this Quote Share this post Link to post Share on other sites
+6 corncobs, 13FFH, DeeCee and 3 others reacted to this Quote Share this post Link to post Share on other sites

 lolder Report post Posted June 20, 2014 I think Ford DID admit their numbers were wrong.
 Data they assumed was correct when they ran the first tests was wrong.
 How that can be I don't know.
 The tests can be fudged and I personally don't believe them when they said it was an honest mistake.
 They were so intent to beat the Toyota and other hybrid competitors they never looked twice at 47/47/47.
 It's really cost them in C-Max sales.
 Quote Share this post Link to post Share on other sites